mlcommons/mobile_app_open/mobile_back_litert/README.md

 ## Overview

-* Android arm64 only.
+* Android arm64 and iOS arm64.
 The backend claims the `llm-*` benchmarks and the vision/NLP benchmarks (stable diffusion is not supported yet).
 * `claim_policy: CLAIM_SHARED`: lower-priority backends (e.g. the TFLite
   fallback) stay selectable next to LiteRT for every claimed benchmark.